bungle/lua-resty-route/README.md

 route:get("/", function(self) end)
 ```

-The first example takes one to three arguments, and the second one takes one or
-two arguments.
 Only the first function argument is mandatory.
 That's why we can
 call these functions in a quite flexible ways.
+For some `methods`,
+e.g. websocket, we can pass a `table` instead of a `function` as
-Next we look at different ways to
+a route handler.
+Next we look at different ways to call these
-call these functions.
+functions.

 #### Defining Routes as a Table